 The legislation places obligations on airports and airlines to provide access to air travel for PRMs, subject to some safety and security issues.

 Under Section 85 of the Civil Aviation Act 2012 airports and airlines are required to “publish information for the benefit” of passengers.
 The CAA requires airlines and airports to publish key information relevant to passengers with reduced mobility on their websites.

 This subject areas for the information have been specified by the CAA and should be presented on a single webpage one click away from the home page of the website or on webpages directly accessible from a single 'landing' webpage one click away from the home page.
 The information should be presented in a clear and easy to understand way and the design of websites should take into consideration existing international guidelines on website accessibility.

-We have published a report on how UK airports have performed in terms of the quality of assistance provided to disabled persons and those with reduced mobility for the year April 2015 to 31 March 2016.
+We publish annual report on how UK airports have performed in terms of the quality of assistance provided to less mobile passengers.

 The CAA along with the Competition and Markets Authority are responsible for compliance and enforcement with laws which are applicable to the sale and advertising of flights and holidays.